The Day the Clown Cried: Plot

-Helmut learns that fraternizing with Jewish prisoners is strictly forbidden.
+Doork learns that fraternizing with Jewish prisoners is strictly forbidden.
 Unable to leave the children in a state of unhappiness, he continues to perform for them.
 The SS guards break up one of his performances; they knock him unconscious and warn the children away from the barbed-wire fence.
 Horrified, Keltner fights off one of the guards, but he is quickly cornered and beaten to death.
 Doork is placed in solitary confinement.
 Seeing a use for him, the commandant assigns him to help load Jewish children on trains leading out of the internment camp, with the promise his case will be reviewed.
 By a twist of fate, he ends up accidentally accompanying the children on a boxcar train to Auschwitz, and he is eventually used, in Pied Piper fashion, to help lead the Jewish children to their deaths in the gas chamber.

 Knowing the fear the children will feel, he begs to be allowed to spend their last few moments with him.
 Leading them to the gas "showers", he becomes increasingly dependent on a miracle, but there is none.
 He is so filled with remorse that he remains with them, taking a young girl's hand and walking with them into the chamber.